matdombrock/matdombrock.com/source/posts/adsr-env.md

 }
 ```

+**Note:**
+- **Sample Rate Independence:** The approach is sample-rate independent as long as you calculate speed based on the current sample rate.

 ## Calculating the Current Value
 Given a `wavetables` super-table and our current `position` in the super-table we can calculate our current envelope output value as follows:
 ```js